NPTravell/Species-Audio-Identification-Tool/README.md

 2. As the computer hardware on site was limited, relatively small models (with fewer and smaller neuronal layers) were utilised.
 Perhaps efforts to at least temporarily acquire more powerful hardware and to experiment with more complex and larger architecture could be made.

 <p align="center"><sup> This code was produced to help a wildlife charity - visitors are encouraged to ask questions and/or expand upon the script with additional features (particularly regarding model architecture, enhanced visualisations, and improving work flow/process checks).
-If any research organisations want help implementing, or a free demo of the tool, feel free to reach out</sup></p>
+If any research organisations want help implementing, or a free demo of, the tool then feel free to reach out</sup></p>